-Purpose Computes a least squares regression. { vnam, m, b, stb, vc, stderr, sigma, cx, rsq, resid, dwstat } Format = ols(dataset, depvar, indvars); Input dataset string, name of data set or null string.
-If dataset is a null string, the procedure assumes that the actual data has been passed in the next two arguments. depvar If dataset contains a string: string, name of dependent variable. scalar, index of dependent variable.
+Purpose Computes a least squares regression.

+Format { vnam,m, = ols(date .b,stb,vc,stderr,sigma,cx,rsq,resid,dwstat } aset,depvar,indvars);

+Input dataset s string, name of data set or null string.

+: actual data has been passed in the next two arguments.

+depvar If dataset contains a string:

+string, name of dependent variable.

+scalar, index of dependent variable.
 If scalar 0, the last column of the data set will be used.

-If dataset is a null string or 0: Nx1 vector, the dependent variable. indvars If dataset contains a string: Kx1 character vector, names of independent variables.
+] If dataset is a null string or 0:

+Nx1 vector, the dependent variable.

+indvars If dataset contains a string:

+Kx1 character vector, names of independent variables.

 Kx1 numeric vector, indices of independent variables.

-These can be any size subset of the variables in the data set and can be in any order.
+; 1 These can be any size subset of the variables in the data set and can be in any order.
 If a scalar 0 is passed, all columns of the data set will be used except for the one used for the dependent variable.

-If dataset is a null string or 0: NxK matrix, the independent variables.
-Global Input Defaults are provided for the following global input variables, so they can be ignored unless you need control over the other options provided by this procedure. altnam global vector, default 0.
-This can be a (K+1)x1 or (K+2)x1 character vector of alternate variable names for the output.
-If con is 1, this must be (K+2)x1.
-The name of the dependent variable is the last element. global scalar, default 1. con a constant term will be added, D = K+1. no constant term will be added, D = K.
+] If dataset is a null string or 0:

+NxK matrix, the independent variables.

+Global Input Defaults are be ignored u this procedu provided for the following global input variables, so they can nless you need control over the other options provided by re.

+altnam global vector, default 0.

+This can be a $(K+1)x1$ or $(K+2)x1$ character vector of alternate variable names for the output.
+If con is 1, this must be $(K+2)x1$ .
+The name of the dependent variable is the last element.

+con global scalar, default 1.

+1 a constant term will be added, $D = K+1$ .

+0 no constant term will be added, $D = K$ .